milesmcc/personal/PORTFOLIO.md

 _Note that my roles at Politiwatch and PACTF are excluded from this list, as they are listed under `Organizations` and listing them here would be redundant._

 **First Look Media** (parent of _The Intercept_, summer 2018): worked on the engineering team and with the research team.
 * Worked to create an IETF Internet standard (currently a proposed standard) for OpenPGP cryptographic keylist subscriptions, as implemented by Micah Lee's [GPGSync](https://github.com/firstlookmedia/gpgsync).
 The `Internet-Draft` is available [here](https://datatracker.ietf.org/doc/draft-mccain-keylist/).
+(I am the primary/first author.)
 * Worked with the research team to perform data analysis on several unreleased datasets.
 * Designed Presslist, a crowdsourced internal system to manage and track government contacts.